urviparikh/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 These line graphs are able to track the trends of their GDP Per Capita as well as their CO2 emissions from 2010 to 2016.

 **Key Takeaways from these graphs:**
-- As you can see, India and China (developing countries) have had a rather rapid increase in CO2 emssions vs. Canada and Australia (developed countries).
+- As it can be seen, India and China (developing countries) have had a rather rapid increase in CO2 emssions vs. Canada and Australia (developed countries).
 - It's staggering to note that both Canada and Austrlia have managed to truly control their CO2 emissions, as they have only risen slightly over the timespan of 6 years.
 - There is also no correlation between how rich a country is and how much CO2 is emitted.
 Even though the U.S., Australia and Canada all have comparatively higher GDP Per Capita, it does not seem to have an impact on their CO2 levels.